 More Affordable Commerical Spaces

 In most cases, subleases are available at a below-market rate as a way to attract more potential sublessors to the property.
 While there are risks with renting a sublet, which we will cover in more detail below, the risks are often outweighed by the cost.
-Most companies can reduce their office space costs by securing a sublease in place of a traditional lease agreement.
+Most companies can reduce their commercial space costs by securing a sublease in place of a traditional lease agreement.

 Flexible Lease Terms

-Whether your company needs an office for a few months while you’re renovating another space or you’re looking to expand your business in a new area, subleasing makes it possible for you to rent a commercial space for less than three to five years (the standard lease terms).
+Whether your company needs space for a few months while you’re renovating another space or you’re looking to expand your business in a new area, subleasing makes it possible for you to rent a commercial space for less than three to five years (the standard lease terms).
 While the length of a sublease will vary, the majority range from 12 months to 24 months — sometimes with the option to do shorter.
 The shorter commitment allows for more flexibility as you figure out your next move.

 Fewer Upfront Costs